Prachi-Lal/Movie-Recommendation-System/README.md

 ## Results

 The recommendation system successfully suggests similar movies based on the input movie's plot.
-The accuracy and effectiveness of the recommendations depend on the quality of the movie plots and the size of the dataset.
+Although a quantifyable method would be to use [cosine similarities](https://towardsdatascience.com/using-cosine-similarity-to-build-a-movie-recommendation-system-ae7f20842599#:~:text=Using%20the%20Cosine%20Similarity,-We%20will%20use&text=Mathematically%2C%20it%20measures%20the%20cosine,the%20items%20are%20100%25%20similar.).

 ## Contributing